Contributing¶

 .
 Otherwise the release jobs won’t trigger.

-The release jobs will build the source and wheel distribution and try to upload them
+The release jobs will build the source and wheel distribution and try to upload them.

 Structure of the extension’s logic¶